How many types (species) of swordfish are there?

 Juveniles have no sword, but teeth instead.
 As they mature, their upper jaw elongates into the sword which accounts for a third of their overall length.
 It is made of bone and cartilage.
 Their sword aids in swimming by aerodynamically cutting through the water.
 They use it for catching fish by thrashing a school to separate one out or to simply stun their prey.

-Are there any real swords made from a swordfish sword?
+Are their real swords made from a swordfish sword?

 Yes.
 Here is a nice picture of one: